lukasmartinelli/nigit/README.md

 echo "$input"
 ```

-Now execute it with `wobub echo.sh`.
+Now execute it with `nigit echo.sh`.
 A HTTP server has now been started on `localhost:8000`.
 Let's execute an API call.